bigcheez9315/you-take-home-app/README.md

 ## Your instructions:
 Below, include instructions on how to run your code, build  and how to send requests to your API.

-...
+To run the api locally, perform the following steps:
+1. Run ```npm i``` to install node_modules
+2. Run `npm run start:dev` that should start a local express server on port http://localhost:8080
+3. Test that api works locally by using curl, such as `curl http://localhost:8080/image/0`

+To deploy new versions of the api, merge changes to `master` branch and push to origin.
+This will trigger the github action ci-cd pipeline.

+The ci-cd pipeline deploys the api to the following url: `https://avi-testing-api.com`

+You can test out the deployed api with curl using some of the following example commands:
+- `curl https://avi-testing-api.com/images?filter=titles` to get the base64 url encoded images that have unique titles
+- `https://avi-testing-api.com/images` to get all base64 encoded images (there will be duplicates) ...